 The Four Essentials to making Ba Gua work in REAL COMBAT

-1. The practitioner must have background in sparring and / or contact work against an opponent.
+1. The practitioner must have background in AGGRESSIVE AND REALISTIC sparring and / or contact work against an opponent (SUCH AS BOXING).
 In order to apply ba gua (or any other internal art for that matter) but ESPECIALLY ba gua, you must be comfortable facing punches coming at you by someone who is trying to hurt you.
 You have to have this skill FIRST.
 If you want to fight with it, ba gua cannot be your only martial art.
 Boxing or martial arts experience against an angry or aggressive opponent is essential.
 This is true because, in order to apply the art, you must come VERY close to the opponent.
-You must know how to judge strikes and deal with your fear of getting close.
-OTHERWISE, BA GUA WILL NEVER WORK FOR YOU.
+You must know how to judge strikes and deal with your fear of getting close AND GETTING HIT.
+OTHERWISE, ba gua will NEVER work for you as an effective, and realistic, close combat art.

-2. You must understand and learn to apply EMPTY-FULL principles.
+2. We'll go into more detail about the mechanics of ba gua shortly, but first it is crucual to appreciate that the way you hold your body up against the ground will determine your access to your power and ability potential.
+In internal martial arts terms, this has to do with what is called EMPTY-FULL principles.
+To be effective, you must understand and learn to apply EMPTY-FULL principles in close combat.
 This is a difficult challenge since the default for a person under stress is to use a fifty-fifty and fulcrum-based power.
 That kind of practice (which about 90 percent of YouTube B.G. demos includes -to their fault) means that POWER is torque and upper back / shoulder based.
 This means that, without empty-full ability under stress, you will unconsciously choose a wide, and less mobile stance when facing an opponent.

 An example of EMPTY-FULL training can be viewed at https://www.youtube.com/watch?v=B-DvtxpAHYw